Let me ask you a question:

-You need to put that value proposition right in your product description.
-Make it clear what benefit your visitors will get from your products.
+Make it clear what benefits your visitors will get from your products.

 Let’s see some examples:

-Amazon provides convenience thanks to their Prime program and the wide selection of products.
+Amazon provides convenience thanks to their Prime program and wide product selection.

 Chubbies is a company famous for their men’s shorts.
 Their value proposition, however, doesn’t focus on the products they sell, but on the lifestyle they offer to their customers.